oktadev/okta-blog/_source/_posts/2022-04-26-webauthn-java.md

 }
 ```

-The name field is set by the user.
+The username field is set by the user.
 It is intended to be displayed by UI elements on the client as part of the registration and authentication process, but it's also entirely optional in the WebAuthn process.
 According to the [WebAuthn Specification](https://www.w3.org/TR/webauthn-1/#sctn-user-handle-privacy), a nickname string like `username` is not suitable for identification, so WebAuthn identity requests are made using a user handle, a byte sequence with a maximum length of 64.

 Byte data (like the user handle) is stored in the database as a binary large object (BLOB).
 To convert these data fields to the `ByteArray` object the application uses, the application implements a JPA `AttributeConverter` class with the `Converter` annotation.